yyf666-bit/The-solution-of-modelsim-linting-disappear/README.md

 ////////
 2.The conflict between your extension' setting modelsim>>lintting>>path and your envirment path,it isn't happen for someone,but for me,it happens. the solution is deleting the modelsim>>linting>>path,just keep it blank.

+If you have more problems about it,welcome to talk with me.